 The water was only about 3 ½ feet deep.
 I found that out the hard way; I tried to pull John's kayak closer to mine for a picture and flipped out into the freezing water!
 The very kind workers and instructors were immediately in the water to help me out.
 They also opened the then-closed gift shop so that I could change into dry clothes.

 The limited area open to kayaking is no reason to skip out on this quick adventure.
 We had a great time leisurely exploring the cave and trying to spot eyeless cave fish.

-Giordano’s was Taylor and I’s favorite pizza in Chicago.
-To be fair, the only other sample we had was from Lou Malnati’s, but the pizza at Giordano’s lived up to all the hype that surrounds a Chicago style deep dish pizza.
+Giordano’s in the Millennium Park Plaza had Taylor and I’s favorite pizza in Chicago.
+To be fair, the only other sample we had was from Lou Malnati’s, but the pizza at Giordano’s lived up to all the hype that surrounds a Chicago style, deep dish pizza.

 Urban Stack in Chattanooga, TN, builds a burger that won’t disappoint.
 The restaurant looked, at first, to be a step above what Taylor and I had dressed for, but we quickly realized a casual, relaxing atmosphere inside.

 The burgers that would follow were large, juicy, and cooked exactly as we’d requested.
 Taylor's burger with pimento cheese and bacon was a hit, and my dressed "Strauss Burger" was exactly what I expected.
 It was a deliciously thick turkey burger with avocado, blue cheese, and a handful of other toppings.
 After a few local brews to help wash it down, we left with nothing but smiles and fully bellies.

 The Chattanooga Brewery sits across the street from the University of Tennessee at Chattanooga’s football stadium.
 Taylor and I were looking for a quiet place to sit and let our meals from Urban Stack settle.